-- \$30,000 per year for service as lead independent director; - \$37,500 per year for service as a Board member; - \$30,000 per year for service as chairperson of the Audit Committee (inclusive of committee membership fees described below); - \$20,000 per year for service as chairperson of the Compensation Committee (inclusive of committee membership fees described below); - \$12,500 per year for service as chairperson of the Nominating/Corporate Governance Committee or the Science and Technology Committee (inclusive of committee membership fees described below); and - \$10,000 per year for service as a member of the Audit Committee and \$5,000 per year for service as a member of the Compensation Committee, the Nominating and Corporate Governance Committee or the Science and Technology Committee.
+\$30,000 per year for service as lead independent director;

+- \$40,000 per year for service as a Board member; - \$30,000 per year for service as chairperson of the Audit and Compliance Committee (inclusive of committee membership fees described below); - \$20,000 per year for service as chairperson of the Compensation Committee (inclusive of committee membership fees described below); - \$12,500 per year for service as chairperson of the Nominating/Corporate Governance Committee or the Science and Technology Committee (inclusive of committee membership fees described below); and - \$10,000 per year for service as a member of the Audit and Compliance Committee and \$7,500 per year for service as a member of the Compensation Committee, the Nominating and Corporate Governance Committee or the Science and Technology Committee.

-Pursuant to the 2007 Director Option Plan, each director automatically receives an annual grant of options to purchase 20,000 shares, subject to adjustment, on the date of our Annual Meeting of Stockholders and the each grant will vest in full at the next Annual Meeting of Stockholders.
-At the end of 2014, as part of its review of our director compensation and with the assistance of Pay Governance, the Nominating and Corporate Governance Committee determined that the annual option grant should be increased from 15,000 shares to 20,000 shares to remain current with market compensation practices.
-The exercise price of each option granted to a non-employee director will be equal to 100% of the fair market value on the date of grant of the shares covered by the option.
-Options will have a maximum term of 10 years measured from the grant date, subject to termination in the event of the optionee's cessation of Board service.
+In 2017, after a market study completed by Pay Governance, the Board of Directors approved a new methodology to determine equity grants to members of the Board of Directors, using a value based approach benchmarked vs peers to be aligned with executives.
+As of June 2017, each director received an annual grant of options and RSUs worth \$150,000, with 2/3 of the value assigned to Non-Qualified Stock options, and 1/3 of the value assigned to Restricted Stock Units.
+The grant date is the date of our Annual Meeting of Stockholders and each grant will vest in full at the following Annual Meeting of Stockholders.
+The exercise price of each option granted to a non-employee director will be equal to 100% of the fair market value of a share on the date of grant.
+Options will have a maximum term of 10 years measured from the grant date, subject to termination in the event of the director's cessation of Board service.
 All of our directors are also eligible to participate in our 2007 Equity Incentive Plan.

-Each of our new, independent Board members receives options to purchase 30,000 shares of our Common Stock in connection with their election to the Board.
-These Board members include Drs.
-Barer and Love, Ms. McGlynn and Mr. Essner.
-The exercise price of these stock options is equal to 100% of the fair market value on the date of grant of the shares covered by the stock option.
+As part of the new methodology, each of our new, independent Board members will receive non-qualified options and RSU's with the value of \$225,000 in connection with their election to the Board.
+The exercise price of each option granted will be equal to 100% of the fair market value of a share on the date of the grant.
 Unlike the annual grant to our directors, but consistent with our grants to our named executive officers, these initial grant awards vest over a four year period with 25% vesting one year after the vesting commencement date and the remainder vesting ratably each month thereafter in equal installments over a three year period subject to continued service as a director.
-We expect to make additional initial grants of stock options to any new Board members in the future.
+We expect to make additional initial grants of stock options and RSU's to any new Board members in the future.

-Summary Director Compensation Table
+Summary of Non-Employee Director Compensation Table

-The following table provides information regarding the compensation that we paid to each of our directors during the year ended December 31, 2015.
+The following table provides information regarding the compensation that each of our non-employee directors earned during the year ended December 31, 2017.